isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 to caring for his children.
 He recalls fond memories such as their never-ending quest for Chinese cuisine during European travels when his son, Jason, was younger, as he refused to eat anything else.</p>
-<p>Being a dad has giving him a rewarding opportunity to be a positive role
+<p>Being a dad has given him a rewarding opportunity to be a positive role
 model.
 He strives to embody and emphasise the value of hard work, dedication and responsibility, and is heartened knowing that he has made a positive difference in his children’s lives as they too strive to make a difference